YCChenVictor/blog-frontend/_posts/computer_science/application_programming_interface/2022-08-17-authentication.md

 ## Introduction

-Authentication in API is a way to make sure user from client side has authorization from server side; for example, a user input username and password, then they are encrypted on client side, and then posted from client to server side.
-Server will parse it and check whether they matches the username and password recorded in database.
+Authentication in API is a way to make sure user from client side has authorization from server side.

 ## Why?

-try to answer why we need Authentication
+With authentication, only authorized users are able to access sensitive information or perform actions that could affect the system or its users.

 ## How?

 ### Basic Structure

-Given we have the [concept of HTTP]({{site.baseurl}}/internet/2021/04/09/hyper-text-transfer-protocol.html), client sent requests to server with key information in headers, including `Authorization` with form such as
+Given we have the [concept of HTTP]({{site.baseurl}}/internet/2021/04/09/http.html), client sent requests to server with key information in headers, including `Authorization` with form such as

 ```bash
 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==